When People Tell You Who They Are, Believe Them

 Hamas broadcast the slaughter.
 I thought it would be enough.

-The Free Press is working hard to bring you reliable on-the-ground reporting, analysis, and firsthand testimonies.
-Because of the importance of these stories, we are making them free for anyone to read.
+Because of the importance of the stories coming out of Israel, we are making them free for anyone to read.
 But this work takes time and resources.
 Please consider supporting these efforts by becoming a subscriber today: